kodumbeats/kodumbeats/README.md

-Hi! :wave: I'm Brandon, a fullstack engineer @appwrite.
+Hi! :wave: I'm Brandon, a fullstack engineer at @appwrite.
 I'm passionate about internet privacy/safety, and I like docs.
 A lot.

 Let's chat about all that's cool in tech.